XProtect behavioral flop

 }

-TL;DR: get root and set an exclusive lock on the /var/protected/xprotect/XPdb file, for some time, in an infinite loop.
+TL;DR: as root, set an exclusive lock on the /var/protected/xprotect/XPdb file indefinitely.

 XProtect app, i.e. XProtectPayloads, is the replacement for Malware Removal Tool (MRT).
 Instead of running at system startups and user logins, background activities are periodically scheduled with the Utility priority.
 You can read about Centralized Task Scheduling (CTS) and Duet Activity Scheduler (DAS) on Dr. Howard Oakley’s blog.

-XProtect app resources include libXProtectPayloads.dylib, which interacts with the XPdb SQLite3 database.
+XProtect app resources include libXProtectPayloads.dylib—aka libXPP according to log—which interacts with the XPdb SQLite3 database.

-After due checks, the library is dynamically linked by XProtectBridgeService to interact with the private framework XprotectFramework (packed in the dyld_shared_cache).
+After due checks, the library is dynamically linked by XProtectBridgeService to run with the private framework XprotectFramework (packed in the dyld_shared_cache).

 The sandbox profile bastion.sb is located in XProtect app resources too.
-Long story short, it gets loaded by libsystem_sandbox.dylib (also packed in the dyld_shared_cache) and contains a list of sandbox rules.
+It gets loaded by the kernel Sandbox via the com.apple.private.security.register-xprotect-profile syscall—Sandbox.kext packed in the kernelcache—and contains a list of sandbox rules.

-Sandbox rule violations are recorded as behavior events in the local XPdb database for a month.
-Matching rule names are located in BastionMeta.plist.
+BastionRule violations are recorded as behavior events in the local XPdb database for a month.
+Matching rule names are located in BastionMeta.plist and mapped according to the function bastionRuleToBit()—AppleSystemPolicy.kext packed in the kernelcache.

 (with-filter